vineetm/ell-881-2018-deep-learning/README.md

 ## Course Page Updates
+* 13 Sep 2018: [lec06a](lec06a) notebooks have been updated with checkpoint, perplexity, dropout.
+Project details added!
 * 13 Sep 2018: [lec06a](lec06a) notebook has been updated with links to LSTM blog and data tx image.
 Added PDF!
 * 12 Sep 2018: [Project1](project1/project1.md) initial description is up!
 * 11 Sep 2018: [lec06a](lec06a) notebook is up!
 Please download data as listed in P4 section of the notebook!